dalenewman/Transformalize/README_WIP.md

 The arrangment above defines an *input* as the Northwind database's `Order Details` table.

 Save it as *NorthWind.xml*, then press CTRL-P and execute the `tfl:run` command.
-This runs *NorthWind.xml* with the CLI (`tfl.exe`) and may be done without VS Code.
+This runs *NorthWind.xml* with the command line interface and may be done without VS Code.
 The output should look like this:

 <pre style="font-size:smaller;">
 <strong>> tfl -a NorthWind.xml</strong>